aimeehong1/aimeehong1/README.md

 Tools: MATLAB and Simulink <br>
 What We Did: Preprocessed and filtered vibration signals generated from our system of three-phase induction motors.
 Then we analyzed the data using supervised learning and deep learning approaches. <br>
 Results: Achieved 87.5% accuracy, precision score of 87.5%, and recall score of 88.4%.
 Provided insights that helped balance model performance with computational intensity and business implications.
 👀 Curious?
-See the full project here <a href="https://github.com/aimeehong1/MotorControlAI">
+See the full project here: <a href="https://github.com/aimeehong1/MotorControlAI">Motor Control Analysis</a>

 <br>